owncloud/ocis/docs/clients/rclone/webdav-sync-basic-auth.md

 ## WebDAV with Basic Authentication

 {{< hint danger >}}
 Basic Authentication is disabled by default in oCIS because of security considerations.
-In order to make the following Rclone commands work the oCIS administrator needs to enable Basic Authentication eg. by setting the the environment variable `PROXY_ENABLE_BASIC_AUTH` to `true`.
+In order to make the following Rclone commands work the oCIS administrator needs to enable Basic Authentication eg. by setting the environment variable `PROXY_ENABLE_BASIC_AUTH` to `true`.

 Please consider to use [Rclone with OpenID Connect]({{< ref "webdav-sync-oidc.md" >}}) instead.
 {{< /hint >}}